Seb-Park/Example-Flutter/README.md

-# Example-Flutter-Star-Wars
+# Example-Flutter
-Flutter app to teach introduce my classmates to Flutter and http requests in dart.
+Flutter apps to introduce my classmates to Flutter and http requests in dart.